terry151653/ESUNRAG/source/Preprocess/README.md

 - Ensure that all dependencies are installed before running the scripts.
 - The order of execution is important; scripts should be run sequentially as listed.
 - Output data from each script is used as input for the subsequent script.
+- Make sure the OpenAI API key is set in `.env`.

 ## Error Handling